archerporter/figure-frame/README.md

 ## Author

 **L. Archer Porter**
-Researcher working at the intersection of digital humanities, dance and performance studies, and computational movement analysis.
+Researcher working at the intersection of digital humanities, dance studies, and social media studies.

 ---